ethanc8/opencv-python-docs/source/cv2.md

-Fetch the result. @param[out] dst destination array Waits for result until container has valid result.
+Fetch the result.
+Waits for result until container has valid result.
 Throws exception if exception was stored as a result.
-Throws exception on invalid container state. get(timeoutNs[, dst]) -> retval, dst Retrieving the result with timeout @param[out] dst destination array @param[in] timeoutNs timeout in nanoseconds, -1 for infinite wait @returns true if result is ready, false if the timeout has expired
+Throws exception on invalid container state. get(timeoutNs[, dst]) -> retval, dst Retrieving the result with timeout
 ```{note}
 Result or stored exception can be fetched only once.
 ```